CCT-token/compiler-compiler-technology/README.md

 - metaParser.cc
 - metaMakeGenerators.cc

-Note, that the 'meta' prefix in file names corresponds to the grammar name - the first section identifier in source
+Note, that the 'meta' prefix in file names corresponds to the grammar name
-grammar definition language.
+- the first section identifier in source grammar definition language.
 Note also that
 **0 =" METAACTBEG();"=**
 **0 =" METAACTEND();"=**
-are used as a special macro substitution actions defined in form of integer number followed by sequence of string
+are used as a special macro substitution actions defined in form of integer
-literals enclosed in '=' and '='.
+number followed by sequence of string  literals enclosed in '=' and '='.

 ## Compiler Compiler System elements and rules
 [(Back to top)](#table-of-contents)
-The compiler compiler source grammar definition language elements such as '(' and ')' are grammar terminals
+The compiler compiler source grammar definition language elements such as '(' and ')'
-defined as a string literal with enclosed single quotes.
+are grammar terminals defined as a string literal with enclosed single quotes.

-The Compiler Compiler Source Grammar Definition Language consists of a
+The Compiler Compiler Source Grammar Definition Language consists of a grammar "name"
-grammar "name" section followed by a sequence of rules where the first rule is also a grammar axiom.
-As used
+section followed by a sequence of rules where the first rule is also a grammar axiom.
-herein, the grammar name section consists of a single identifier that defines a name of grammar.
+As used  herein, the grammar name section consists of a single identifier that defines a name of grammar.

 **The compiler compiler source grammar definition language element:**
 { rule }
-*is a BNF extension called iteration, meaning that enclosed by { and } non-terminal may occur zero or any
-other number of times.*
+*is a BNF extension called iteration, meaning that enclosed by { and } non-terminal may occur zero or any  other number of times.*
-***Note, that, e.g., rule
+Note, that, e.g., rule
          (iterationExample ::= { element } )
          is equivalent to rules
          (iterationExample ::= element iterationExample )
-         (iterationExample ::= )***
+         (iterationExample ::= )

 **The compiler compiler source grammar definition language rule:**
  (rule ::= '(' nterm '::=' right ')'
  )
-*defines rule as a terminal '(' followed by non-terminal nterm followed by terminal '::=' followed by non-terminal
+*defines rule as a terminal '('
+followed by non-terminal nterm, followed by terminal '::=',
-right followed by terminal ')'.*
+followed by non-terminal right, followed by terminal ')'.*

 **The compiler compiler source grammar definition language rule:**
  (nterm ::= identifier